-The WPS will upload the presentation for information to the TP input contribution area.

 WID Champion

 The WID Champion is the main contact for the WPS and REL in relation to the WI and WISPR information.
 The WID Champion is responsible for the progress of the WID during its drafting, socialization and review phases.
 The WID Champion MUST work with REL regarding submission to TP for approval.
-The WID Champion SHALL upload subsequent drafts of the WID to the TP permanent document area and maintain a current copy of the TP presentation for information including the supporting information (section 5.4) on the portal.
+The WID Champion SHALL upload subsequent drafts of the WID to the TP permanent documenton the portal.
 The WID Champion SHOULD work with the proposed target work groups to establish a clear proposal for the work assignment and initial time schedule.
 Companies wishing to be listed as a supporting company should contact the WID Champion.

 Following the approval of the WID and its assignment to a Working Group, the Working Group is to determine who will be the WID Champion for the continued work.